-Team Captain and Lead Builder and Programmer
+Team Captain, Lead Builder, and Programmer

-Social Media Strategist
+Lead Social Media Strategist

 STEM Girls Outreach Coordinator

-Tesia is a junior at Lawrenceville High School.
+Tesia is a senior at Lawrenceville High School.
 Other than robotics, her interests include dancing and reading.
 With this, she works hard in school every day to keep her grades the best they can be.
 In the field of engineering, she loves coming up with creative designs for all sorts of problems.
 This is her fourth year participating in the FTC competition and her hopes are to grow with her teammates.
 In her team, Tesia's job is to encourage STEM among girls through outreaches and maintain the marketing notebook.

-Anish is currently a sophomore at The Academy for Mathematics, Science, and Engineering in Parsippany.
+Anish is currently a junior at The Academy for Mathematics, Science, and Engineering in Parsippany.
 For the past two years, Anish was in the FTC robotics team, eBorg Robotics.
 Anish had fun during the season last year and enjoyed designing posters.
 In addition, he was amazed by how much he learned from outreaching to different places last year.
 Along with robotics, he has dedicated himself to tennis, running, and math.
 This is Anish’s fourth year participating in FTC and he is looking forward to a great season full of fun and knowledge.
 He is responsible for creating the marketing and presentation materials.
 A huge responsibility for Anish is to create the WOW factor!

-Programmer and Technical Writer
+Lead Programmer and Technical Writer

-Emily is a junior at West Orange High School.
+Emily is a senior at West Orange High School.
 Previously, Emily participated on the FLL robotics team, the eBorgs.
 Alongside robotics, she enjoys music, playing instruments, and reading.
 Emily loves working with technology and reaching out to the community and other people.
 This is her fourth year doing FTC and she hopes to have as much fun as possible while gaining as much knowledge and experience in the role that she plays to apply in her future.
 On the team, she documents the team’s journey by managing the engineering notebook and bringing the robot to life through programming.

 STEM Outreach Lead

-Mihir is a junior at the Magnet Program at Morris Hills High School.
+Mihir is a senior at the Magnet Program at Morris Hills High School.
 This is his third year participating in FTC, and he is ready to make the best effort to win and learn as much as he can as the season progresses.
 He enjoys many extracurricular activities such as karate, piano, soccer, and the Imagineering Club.
 In addition, over the Summer of 2017, Mihir attended and graduated from a space academy in Alabama.
 He loves to build robots and program them using the EV3 software.
 Mihir is also building a robotic arm in his free time and he hopes to pursue robotics as a career.

-Rahul Mehta is currently a junior at Magnet Program at Morris Hills High School.
+Rahul Mehta is currently a senior at Magnet Program at Morris Hills High School.
 Having a keen interest in gizmos and gadgets since childhood and after attended robotics summer camps, he built robots using Lego bricks and software.
 He recently had a lot of fun with EV3, building, programming, commanding and controlling its actions.
 He has a black belt in tae-kwon-do, is a member of the Junior Rock Band and has a spot on the high-level soccer team in the MAPS league.
 He is now trying to take his ideas from robots made of Legos to real robots made of metal and 3D printed parts.
 On the team, he helps with mentoring the FLL teams.
 He looks forward to using his new skills to provide a positive impact on his team.